-The scaling was used by implementing a seven-point Likert scale from the number 1 (strongly disagree) to the number 7 (strongly agree).
-The samples are given questionnaires relating to the areas of ethical leadership within their organisation and the standard practices of internal control systems.
+The scaling was used by implementing a seven-point Likert scale from 1 (strongly disagree) to 7 (strongly agree).
+The samples are given questionnaires relating to ethical leadership within their organisation and the standard practices of internal control systems.

-The questionnaire was constructed based upon dimensions and components related to ethical leadership and internal control systems.
+The questionnaire was constructed based on dimensions and components related to ethical leadership and internal control systems.
 The dimensions of ethical leadership are based on role modelling, strictness and openness (Lasthuizen et al., 2011).
 The components of internal control systems consist of a controlled environment, risks, control activities, information and monitoring of activities (Lansiluoto, Jokipii, & Eklund, 2016).